icambron/twix.js/index.markdown

 ###All day ranges

-Regular events last from a specific moment in time to another specific moment in time.
-All-day events, on the other hand, capture the concept of the entire day.
+Regular ranges last from a specific moment in time to another specific moment in time.
+All-day ranges, on the other hand, capture the concept of the entire day.
 It's an important distinction in several respects:

  * The ranges are actually different times.
-A regular event from 5/25 - 5/26 is from 5/25, 12:00 AM to 5/26, 12:00, where as the all day event is over both days.
+A regular range from 5/25 - 5/26 is from 5/25, 12:00 AM to 5/26, 12:00, where as the all day range is over both days.
  * All of Twix's functions respect the all-day semantics when comparing or
  * The time range is formatted to differently -- see [below](#formattingAllDay) for more information.